provincialig/whatsapp-audio-transcriber/README.md

 5. Start the application: `npm start`.

-6. Open the following URL in your browser: http://localhost:8080.

-7. Scan the QR code using the WhatsApp mobile app to authenticate.
+6. Scan the QR code using the WhatsApp mobile app to authenticate.

-8. Test the application by sending a voice message and check the transcribed text.
+7. Test the application by sending a voice message and check the transcribed text.